ahal/hunting-the-shmoo/content/blog/38-python-3-at-mozilla.md

 At the time Dave Hunt and I were implementing these things, it was the only game in town.
 We made it all work, but the road was a bit bumpier than we would have liked.
 We ended up implementing things that were "good enough", but not polished to the level we would have liked.
-There are a few reason I'm not personally sold on Pipenv for use in a large monorepo like ours:
+There are a few reasons I'm not personally sold on Pipenv for use in a large monorepo like ours:

 1. The maintainer is less than accomodating to outside change, we had several seemingly reasonable